rlsit/ansible-role-nextcloud/README.md

 # License

-This Ansible role is licensed under the GNU GPLv2 or later.
+This Ansible role is licensed under the Modified BSD License.

 # Author